 It's important to memorialize and celebrate our love for our pets, not just right after they die but for the rest of our lives.

-15. Find Your Own Ways to Cope with Your Dog's Death
+15. Find Your Ways to Cope with Your Dog's Death

 Everyone in the family needs to have the freedom to deal with things in their way, especially at their own pace.
 Here are some things that might help you deal with a dog's death:

 - If you find yourself wanting to talk to your dog again – do it, and don't feel silly about it if that eases your pain of grief;

 - Find a special place for your dog's photo;